-"FOR" the election of Sukhinder Singh Cassidy and Paul Gu as Class II directors;
+• "FOR" the election of Kerry W. Cooper, Mary Hentges and Ciaran O'Kelly as Class III directors;

-- "FOR" the ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the current fiscal year ending December 31, 2022; and - to hold future stockholder advisory votes on the compensation of our named executive officers every "ONE YEAR."
+- "FOR" the ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the current fiscal year ending December 31, 2023; and - "FOR" the approval, on an advisory basis, of the compensation of our named executive officers.